-- 1. If the site is not an asphalt pad, concrete slab or other prepared surface, be sure it is as level as possible.
+- 1. If the site is not an asphalt pad, concrete slab, or other prepared surface, be sure it is as level as possible.
 Be sure the ground surface is not soft and will support the feet of the stabilizing jacks adjusted to a snug, tight fit.
 It may be necessary to put blocks under each jacks' foot pad. - 2.
 If the site is not level, determine the final parking location for your RV and just prior to pulling completely into that spot, locate your leveling blocks just ahead of the RV front tires.
 Pull your RV up onto the leveling blocks until the RV is reasonably leveled from side to side.
 Set the tow vehicle in park and apply the parking brake.
-Block the RV tires so that it cannot roll. - 3.
+Block the RV tires so that they cannot roll. - 3.
 For conventional travel trailers: With foot pad attached to the tongue jack, lower the tongue jack until you are able to uncouple the tow vehicle.
 Leave the safety chains (when possible) and breakaway switch temporarily connected.
 Level the RV from front to rear. - 4.
-For fifth-wheel travel trailers (no auto-leveling system): Lower the 'quick-drop' landing gear by releasing the snap pins and letting the inner leg tube and foot pad contact the ground.
-Raise the leg tube up just enough to re-insert the snap pin into the nearest hole available with the leg as close to the ground as possible.
-The position of each 'quick-drop' leg will depend upon how level your site is.
-It is not necessary that the legs be extended to the same length.
-Extend the landing gear legs to a point that the tow vehicle can be uncoupled.
-It may be necessary to put a larger block of wood under the foot pads to prevent the leg from sinking into soft ground.
-Level the RV from front to rear. - 5.
+For fifth-wheel travel trailers refer to LCI auto-leveling system literature included in your owners information packet or downloadable on the LCI store website for proper operating procedures. - 5.
 Check that all doors and windows operate freely and do not bind. - 6.
 After your RV is leveled you will lower the stabilizer jacks.
 You may need to put a larger block of wood under any jack that is above soft ground to prevent the jack from sinking in allowing the RV to become unstable.
 Lower the jacks until they contact the ground or block with a snug, tight amount of pressure.
 Attempt to apply the same amount of pressure equally around the RV so that it does not come out of level.
 Do not attempt to raise or level the RV with the stabilizer jacks as this will void warranty and damage the jack. - 7.
 For conventional travel trailers you may now remove the safety chains and breakaway switch without the risk of the RV rolling. - 8.
-Before resuming travel, be sure all stabilizer jacks are fully retracted or removed if additional jack stands are used.
+Before resuming travel, be sure all stabilizer jacks are fully retracted or removed if additional jack stands are used. - 9.
+In the event of power failure all leveling jacks can be raised manually with an appropriately sized wrench.